Mathieu-Chevalier/SDM_landscape_metrics/README.md

 # SDM_landscape_metrics

-This folder contains all the data and necessary information for replicating the analyses (from data processing to using landscape metrics on SDM outputs) and figures presented in the paper "Climate change drives meta-population changes within-range but less so at edges" co-authored by Amelia Curd,  Mathieu Chevalier, Aurélien Boyé, Mickaël Vasquez, Louise B. Firth , Martin P. Marzloff, Lucy M. Bricheno, Michael T. Burrows, Laura E. Bush, Céline Cordier, Andrew J. Davies,  J. A. Mattias Green, Stephen J. Hawkins, Fernando P. Lima, Claudia Meneghesso,  Nova Mieszkowska,  Rui Seabra1 and Stanislas F. Dubois1.
+This R script contains all the necessary information for replicating the analyses (from data processing to using landscape metrics on SDM outputs) and figures presented in the paper "Climate change drives meta-population changes within-range but less so at edges" co-authored by Amelia Curd,  Mathieu Chevalier, Aurélien Boyé, Mickaël Vasquez, Louise B. Firth , Martin P. Marzloff, Lucy M. Bricheno, Michael T. Burrows, Laura E. Bush, Céline Cordier, Andrew J. Davies,  J. A. Mattias Green, Stephen J. Hawkins, Fernando P. Lima, Claudia Meneghesso,  Nova Mieszkowska,  Rui Seabra and Stanislas F. Dubois.

+The associated data are available online and in the supplementary material of the correspodning article.